tonethar/IGME-330-Master/notes/HW-wc-5.md

 <hr>

-6) Here is the code that gets the `<input>` and the `#btn-add` button working, so that clikcing the button adds new items to the end of the list.
+6) Here is the code that gets the `<input>` and the `#btn-add` button working, so that clicking the button adds new items to the end of the list.
 Put this code at the end of the `window.onload` event handler:

 ![screenshot](_images/_wc/HW-wc-15.png)